 The Forum's web-portal is available here.

 The purpose of the Forum is to support effective implementation of the IMO Polar Code by making publicly available on a dedicated web portal information relevant to all those involved in safe and environmentally sound Arctic shipping, including shipowners/operators, regulators, classification societies, marine insurers, and indigenous and local communities.
-The theme of this fourth annual Forum meeting is The Polar Code: Trending Toward Success.
+The theme of this fourth annual Forum meeting was The Polar Code: Trending Toward Success.